hacksu/flutter-app-lesson/README.md

 }
 ```

 This declares a constructor that has two parameters.
 The first will be automatically stored in the `_first` variable in the object we're creating; the second will automatically be stored in the `_last` variable.
+Note how `this` always refers to the specific set of variables associated with a specific object that is currently in use.
 Now we can call the constructor in our main function:

 ```dart
 Mouse hatsune = Mouse("hatsune", "squeaku");